Fundamental limits on quantum cloning from the no-signalling principle: General scheme for states

+As $c_{\perp}$ can be freely chosen in $(0,+\infty)$, $p_{\suc}$ can also be freely chose in $(0,1)$.
+The choice of $c_\perp$ and thus $p_{\suc}$ will not change {the post-measurement state of the first measurement conditioned on success and thus} our later derivations, as we mainly focus on states and probabilities conditioned on success. \end{remark}

+\begin{remark} {The first measurement can be understood as probabilistic initial entangled state preparation with a success probability of $p_{\suc}$.
+We can omit the first measurement by changing the initial entangled state shared by Alice and Bob.
+That is, instead of sharing the old initial state and performing the first measurement, Alice and Bob can share the new initial state which is the same as the post-measurement state of the first measurement conditioned on success. $c_\perp$ and $p_{\suc}$ are irrelevant to the new initial state and thus later derivations. } \end{remark}

-Lemma~\ref{lemma:remote_exact} sometimes costs too much to be fulfilled exactly.
-Notably, the remote identical state preparation protocol is robust even if it is fulfilled approximately.
+The condition Eq.~\eqref{eqn:rq_exact} in Lemma~\ref{lemma:remote_exact} is sometimes too difficult to satisfy.
+Notably, the remote identical state preparation protocol is robust even if the condition is satisfied approximately.
 This fact greatly improves our remote identical state preparation protocol.